jaxanc/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model_vgg16.ipynb containing the script to create and train the model using transfer learning (VGG16 model)
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* model_track2.h5 containing a trained convolution neural network with additional track 2 data
 * writeup_report.md summarizing the results
 * video.mp4 is the recording of driving on track 1
-* video_track2.mp4 is the recording of driving on track 2

 ### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing